yairgd/yairgd.github.io/content/post/basic_openamp_application_on_stm32mp1.md

 menu : "no-main"
 ---

-The [stm32mp157](https://www.st.com/en/microcontrollers-microprocessors/stm32mp157.html) is SOC from STMicrocntrollers, and it has within it a dual-core-a7 MPU and cortex-m4 MCU.
-The Core-a7 is an application processor that operates Linux, and the Cortex-m4 runs RTOS or bare-metal application.
-The Cortex-m4 can be used for real-time tasks, such as creating a very acquire and high-speed signal waveform for real-time operates purposes.
-In this kind of application, the cortex-a7 will run the master application will control the application on the Cortex-m4 using [RPMsg Messaging Protocol](https://github.com/OpenAMP/open-amp/wiki/RPMsg-Messaging-Protocol).
-I have used [STM32MP157C-DK2](https://www.st.com/en/evaluation-tools/stm32mp157c-dk2.html#)  evaluation kit to create a simple hello world messaging application between the cortex-a7 (Linux) to cortex-m4 (bare metal)
+The  [stm32mp157](https://www.st.com/en/microcontrollers-microprocessors/stm32mp157.html) is SOC from ST Microcontrollers, and it has a dual-core Cortex-A7 MPU and Cortex-M4 MCU within it.
+The Cortex-A7 is the application processor that operates Linux, and the Cortex-m4 runs RTOS or bare-metal application.
+The Cortex-M4 can be used for real-time tasks, such as creating a periodic and accurate control signal without jitter.
+In this kind of application, the Cortex-A7 will run the master application and control the application of the Cortex-m4 using the [RPMsg Messaging Protocol](https://github.com/OpenAMP/open-amp/wiki/RPMsg-Messaging-Protocol).
+I have used the [STM32MP157C-DK2](https://www.st.com/en/evaluation-tools/stm32mp157c-dk2.html#)  evaluation kit to create a simple hello world messaging application between Cortex-a7 (Linux) to Cortex-M4 (bare metal)

 ## install necessary tools
 The working environment is Linux and usually and I had to install [repo](https://gerrit.googlesource.com/git-repo/) tool (Gentoo)